 Alasdair Roberts attended an Edinburgh boys' school before reading History at Edinburgh University.
 After adding an Education degree from Glasgow University and teaching high school in Montreal, he joined the staff of Aberdeen College of Education.
 He has written extensively on both history and education and his books include Crème de la Crème and Out to Play: the Middle Years of Childhood.
-Now a full-time writer in retirement on the NW coast of Scotland, he has three Highland books in print and is working on a fourth.
+After retirement, he was a full-time writer living on the NW coast of Scotland.
+Alasdair Roberts died in 2021.

 'This book must have involved a considerable amount of research and will itself now be a source of information for all interested in the subject ...
 The part that deals with the contribution made by young men from these schools to the First World War is genuinely moving.
 It is commonplace to talk about the horrors of that conflict, but Alasdair Roberts brings home the scale of the sacrifice made by boys just out of school.
 It is the finest part of the book ...
 The book will be of great interest to anyone who has been to one of these schools, but beyond that will fill a gap in works of sociological history of Edinburgh ...
 This book is a pleasure to read.
 It is well produced and well illustrated ...
 It is elegantly written.
 Alasdair Roberts belongs to a generation taught to write carefully, succinctly and without cliché or affectation.'